k4u5hik/astro-kaushik-blog/src/pages/about.md

 I'm a freelance bookkeeper and operate a business consulting and solutions services from Sydney, Australia.
 MBA, Professional Accountancy Major from University of Technology Sydney, 2007.

-Actively upgrading and sharpening my computing skills, battling imposter syndrome and grinding anyway.
+Actively upgrading and sharpening my computing skills and learning something new everyday.

 <div>
   <img src="/assets/kaushik.png" class="sm:w-1/2 mx-auto" alt="kaushik">